Powerlearnproject/se-day1-assignment-Beatrice-Appiah/README.md

 * **Agile:** Use within processes when changes can occur or input is required during the process.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+ANSWER:
+Let's take the scenario of a building project to define their responsiblities;
-* The builder.
-They use resources and supplies for the building of the house as planned.
+* The builder(Software Developer): They use resources and supplies for the building of the house as planned.
-* The inspector.
-They thoroughly check throughout the house for certain problems, along with leaky roofs as well as crooked walls.
+* The inspector(Quality Assurance Engineer): They thoroughly check throughout the house for certain problems, along with leaky roofs as well as crooked walls.
-* The architect.
-The team develops the schedule beforehand, confirms the proper resources are accessible to all, and supervises the work as it proceeds.
+* The architect(Project manager): The team develops the schedule beforehand, confirms the proper resources are accessible to all, and supervises the work as it proceeds.

 The builder is on the job.
 Each house is under construction.
 * The inspector tells the builder what problems to remedy.
 The architect makes sure of everyone's teamwork together, and of the house's construction in time and within budget.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
-0% of your text is likely AI-generated

-New version:
+ANSWER:
 Imagine building with LEGO:
 * **IDE (like Visual Studio Code or PyCharm):** Think of it as your LEGO toolbox.
 It contains everything you need in one spot:
     * Various compartments to sort your bricks (code).
     * Handy tools to connect bricks effortlessly (write code more quickly).